Why is Cyber Security Awareness Month still relevant?

 You might be wondering, ‘well, I know all this.
 Why do we waste our breath talking about Cyber Security?”.
 In fairness, the workforce has become the most computer-literate in history, and the COVID-19 pandemic forced even technophobes to learn technologies that kept us all connected, even when we were forced apart.

 However, Cyber security needs to be addressed every single day, not just when it’s forced to the front of your mind in October.
+Want to think outside of the box?
+Find out how one of our own clients embodied the importance of cybersecurity through dance. .
 If you’re prepared to do the day-to-day legwork, CSAM helps to keep us coming together annually with the most pressing concerns of the day, and it’s a great reminder to keep your systems and staff on the ball.
 If this is a routine you can get behind, then your business will have the best chance at staying cyber secure going forward.